Chevrolet C/K (first generation): Chassis

-While more complex in design, the drop-center frame was stronger (necessitated by the upgraded suspension); the all-new layout also accommodated many upgrades, including mounting the cab seven inches lower; coinciding with easier entry, the redesign allowed for a lower center of gravity and improved stability.
+While more complex in design, the drop-center frame was stronger (necessitated by the upgraded suspension); the all-new layout also accommodated upgrades including mounting the cab seven inches lower, which allowed for a lower center of gravity, improved stability, and easier entry.

-Pickup trucks were offered in three wheelbases: 115 in for half-ton trucks with 6.5 ft beds, 127 in for half- and 3/4-ton trucks with 8 ft beds, and 133 in for 1-ton trucks with 9 ft beds.
+Pickups were offered in three wheelbases: 115 in for half-ton trucks with 6.5 ft beds, 127 in for half- and 3/4-ton trucks with 8 ft beds, and 133 in for 1-ton trucks with 9 ft beds.

 Suspension

 In a major departure of design precedent in light trucks, independent front suspension replaced the traditional beam front axle, supported by control arms and torsion bar springs.
 Two rear suspension configurations were offered for the C/K. A coil-sprung rear axle with rear-trailing control arms was standard; a leaf-sprung axle was standard on 1-ton trucks and above.
 As an option, the coil-spring rear axle was offered with optional rear auxiliary leaf springs.

 For 1963, the front suspension was redesigned; to save space and improve durability, coil springs replaced the torsion bar springs.